BIOGRAPHY

 Hugo Weaving was born in 1960 in Nigeria to British parents.
 His father's work as a seismologist, and later in the computer industry, took the family between England, Australia and South Africa during his youth.
 In 1973-76 they returned to England, when Weaving attended the Queen Elizabeth's Hospital school in Bristol.
 There he showed early promise in theatrical productions, and also excelled at history, achieving an A in his O-level examination.
 Since 1976, Weaving has lived in Australia - he completed his education at Knox Grammar school, Sydney, and graduated from NIDA (National Institute of Dramatic Art) in 1981.

 Weaving is also a distinguished theatre actor.
 Theatre credits include Judge Brack in Ibsen's Hedda Gabler (Sydney TC, 2004), Henry in Tom Stoppard's The Real Thing (Sydney TC, 2003), The Duke of Bracchiano in Webster's The White Devil (Sydney TC, 2000), Benedick in Shakespeare's Much Ado About Nothing (Melbourne TC, 1993), and Petruchio in The Taming of the Shrew (Melbourne TC, 1991).
-In 1987 he received a nomination for best actor from Sydney Theatre Critics' Circle for his role as the Compte de Valmont in Christopher Hampton's Les Liaisons Dangereuses (Nimrod Theatre).
+In 1987 he received a nomination for best actor from Sydney Theatre Critics' Circle for his role as the Compte de Valmont in Christopher Hampton's Les Liaisons Dangereuses (Nimrod Theatre) - a role he returned to in 2012 in the Sydney Theatre Company's new adaption of the play.
+He received both the 2011 Sydney Theatre Award for Best Supporting Actor and the 2012 Helen Hayes Award for Best Supporting Perfomer (Non-resident Production) for his role in the Sydney Theater Company's Uncle Vanya.

 (Information based on the mini biography provided by Internet Movie Database, with additional information from Web Weaving.)